 The children we serve need your help

-We are a non profit organization that since 1998 has been dedicated to combining the healing power of horses and the kindness of strangers to help our most vulnerable children.
+Santa Barbara Youth Project is a tax-exempt, non-profit organization under section 5019c)(3), that since 1998 has been dedicated to combining the healing power of horses and the kindness of strangers to help our most vulnerable children.
 More recently, we have added after school EFL (Equine Facilitated Learning) programs for these same children.

 We have always known, based on our own observations and feedback from the children’s counselors, that a relationship with horses is incredibly therapeutic.
 Recent scientific studies have confirmed this ,revealing how horses reduce stress and anxiety and give a sense of connection, control and wellbeing to children and adults. (see research studies summarized later)

 As the founders of the organization, Peter Claydon, PhD, and Susan Miller, RN have extensive qualifications and experience as both healing professionals and equestrians.